aszepieniec/stark-brainfuck/docs/engine.md

 ### Cleaner FRI Interface

+In the Anatomy, FRI returns a list of indices where the top level codeword is probed to check the correct folding with respect to the next codeword.
+The key point is that the same indices are used to verify the correct nonlinear combination of the codewords that were committed to prior to FRI.

+In contrast, the present tutorial uses a different set of indices.
+Now FRI is a completely standalone protocol that establishes that a given Merkle root decommits to a codeword corresponding to a low-degree polynomial.
+Likewise, the AET/AIR part of STARK outputs a Merkle root that decommits to a nonlinear combination of codewords committed to earlier.
+This nonlinear combination is still checked, but in a list of uniformly random indices sampled independently from FRI.
+While this change does increase the proof size as well as prover and verifier work, the interface between the FRI and AET/AIR parts is cleaner.

+This change raises an important question: how many incides do we sample to verify the nonlinear combination in order to target a security of $\lambda$ bits?

+Here is a naïve answer: $\lambda$-many indices.
+A straightforward strategy for the malicious prover is to equivocate between two codewords, A and B. The codeword he commits to takes the value of A in half the locations, and the value of B in the other half.
+Whereas A is the correct nonlinear combination, B is one that corresponds to a polynomial of low degree.
+For every probe of the verifier in a random location, the fraud is exposed with probability $1/2$.
+If the verifier makes $\lambda$ checks, then he will fail to notice the fraud with probability at most $2^{-\lambda}$.

+However, this argument is overkill.
+It ignores that there are also random probes coming from the FRI part of the protocol.
+While the malicious prover might pass the nonlinear combination check with a hybrid codeword, he needs to do so while guaranteeing that the same hybrid codeword is likely to pass the FRI low-degree test.

+Let $s$ be the number of colinearity checks used in FRI,  $t$ be the number of nonlinear combination checks in the AET/AIR part, $\varrho$ be the proportion of points where the codeword in question agrees with the nonlinear combination, and $N$ the length of the codeword.
+We want to upper bound the malicious prover's success probability, so we are working under the assumption that this nonlinear combination does not correspond to a low-degree polynomial (because otherwise the prover is not being malicous).

+Assume that the nonlinear combination codeword has maximal distance from the nearest low-degree codewords.
+Under this assumption, its Hamming distance from the nearest low-degree codeword is $(1-\rho) N$, where $\rho$ is the expansion factor of FRI.

+Since the codeword that the Merkle root decommits to agrees with the nonlinear combination in $\varrho N$ points,

+We distinguish two cases:
+ - Case 1: $\varrho N \leq \rho N$.
+ - Case 2: $\varrho N > \rho N$.

+**Case 1: $\varrho N \leq \rho N$.** In this case there is a low-degree codeword that is consistent with the $\varrho N$ nonlinear combination constraints and by selecting this codeword the malicious prover guarantees that the FRI step succeeds.
+So the probability of success is the probability of sampling $t$ consistent points when only $\varrho N$ out of $N$ points are consistent, or $\frac{\binom{\varrho N}{t}}{\binom{N}{t}} = \frac{(\varrho N)!t!(N-t)!}{(\varrho N - t)! t!
+N!} = \prod_{i=0}^{t-1} \frac{\varrho N - i}{N - i} < \varrho^t$.

+**Case 2: $\varrho N > \rho N$.** In this case there is no low-degree codeword that is consistent with all $\varrho N$ nonlinear combination constraints.
+However, there are low-degree codewords at Hamming distance $(\varrho - \rho)N$ from from this nonlinear combination codeword.
+Assume without loss of generality that the erroneous coordinates come in pairs $(i, N/2+i)$.
+The probability of malicious prover success in this case is $\frac{\binom{N/2 - (\varrho - \rho)N/2}{s}}{\binom{N/2}{s}}$ to pass FRI and $\frac{\binom{\varrho N}{t}}{\binom{N}{t}}$ to pass the nonlinear combination checks.
+A simplified upper bound on the probability of passing both is $(1 - (\varrho - \rho))^s \cdot \varrho^t$.

+### Include *All* Polynomials

+### Reed-Solomon Codeword Domain

+### Sparse Zerofiers from Group Theory

 ## STARK Engine Workflow

+### Run and Simulate

+### Prove

+### Verify

 [^1] This table-lookup argument is similar to [Plookup](https://eprint.iacr.org/2020/315.pdf) except that it uses the element-wise inverse column along with an evaluation argument, whereas Plookup uses a custom argument to establish the correct order of the nonzero consecutive differences.

+[^2] Let's set the record straight: Mike Hamburg [coined](https://eprint.iacr.org/2015/625.pdf) the term "the Goldilocks prime" to refer specifically to $2^{448} - 2^{224} - 1$.